1. Woman smiling with beer and her friends.

 Time Out says

-There's no better time of year for Melbourne's beer lovers than the autumnal months of April and May.
-We've got GABS.
-The Aussie International Beer Awards.
-And of course, Pint of Origin: the ten-day event that turns the entire city into a brew-tiful playground.
+There's no better time of year for Melbourne's beer lovers than May, when Pint of Origin turns the entire city into a brew-tiful playground for ten days of froffy fun.

-Running from May 9-18 this year, the 2025 edition of Pint of Origin promises to showcase the biggest collection of beers at any one festival.
-First conceived in 2012 by the folks at local craft beer publication the Crafty Pint, IT will soon be popping up at some of our favourite pubs and bars around the city, and we can't wait to taste the wacky and wonderful creations on offer across the week.
+Running from May 15-24, the 2026 edition of Pint of Origin promises to showcase the biggest collection of beers at any one festival.
+First conceived in 2012 by the folks at local craft beer publication the Crafty Pint, the event will take over some of our favourite pubs and bars around the city, and we can't wait to taste the wacky and wonderful creations on offer.

 Wondering how the event works?
-It's simple: across the ten days, around 800 beers from more than 200 breweries will hit the taps at 23 Melbourne venues.
-Each venue's mission is clear: to host a different region of Australia or part of the world for ten days.
+It's simple: across the ten days, around 800 beers from more than 200 breweries will hit the taps at 22 Melbourne venues.
+Each venue's mission is clear: to host a different region of Australia or part of the world.

-Participating venues will run pairing events, themed tap takeovers, degustations, launch parties and opportunities to meet the brewers.
+Participating venues will also be running pairing events, themed tap takeovers, degustations, trivia, run clubs, launch parties and opportunities to meet the brewers.
 Safe to say, there'll be no shortage of beer-soaked events throughout the program to take your fancy.

-The tap dancers from Beermash in Collingwood will be pouring Scandinavian beers.
+The tap dancers from Beermash in Collingwood will be pouring European beers.

 Our friends at Bridge Road Brewers in Brunswick will be spotlighting Victorian beers from regional destinations.